mrkazawa/border-chain/README.md

 #### Running the `vendor` ####

 The `vendor` provides the authentication for IoT `device` that he manufactured.
-Specifically, the `vendor` has to validate the authenticity of the `device` by performing one of the followings.
+Specifically, the `vendor` has to validate the `device` by performing one of the following.

 1. PKSIG, the ECDSA signature using the device private key.
 2. SKSIG, the HMAC signature using the device pre-shared secret key.
 3. Fingerprint, hash the secret parts of the device.
-4. MAC, provide the MAC address as identity.
+4. MAC, provides the MAC address as an identity.

-When the authentication is success, the `vendor` will instruct the smart contract to insert the `device`'s address to its trusted list.
+When the authentication success, the `vendor` will instruct the smart contract to insert the `device`'s address to its trusted list.

 ```console
 vagrant@actor6:~$ cd ~/src